Sunday February 11, 2024

 Paint, sketch, write, or take photos on Ossabaw Island.
 Let the island be your muse.
 After a brief history presentation, you’ll have several hours to wander the North End on your own and experience the island’s inspiring features of marsh vistas, maritime forests, wildlife sightings.
 Bring your own art supplies.

 Date: TBA June-July, 2024

 A Hands-On Archaeology Experience

-Led by the Georgia Dept. of Natural Resources’ Archaeology Division and the University of Georgia, this excavation of a 19th-century plantation site is the fifth year of a ten-year archaeological project on Ossabaw Island.
+Led by the Georgia Dept. of Natural Resources’ Archaeology Division and Pennsylvania State University, this excavation of a 19th-century plantation site is the sixth year of a ten-year archaeological project on Ossabaw Island.

 Accompany Georgia DNR Sea Turtle Conservation Program interns as they inventory loggerhead turtle nests for eggs and live hatchlings on Ossabaw Island’s South Beach.
 Depart 8:00 am from Delegal Creek Marina on Skidaway Island, just outside of Savannah.
 After a 30-minute boat ride across Ossabaw Sound, arrive on Ossabaw Island , then travel by pick up truck to the beach to learn about turtle hatchings.
 Enjoy a picnic lunch (bring your own lunch) at the pavillion at the south end bone yard beach.
 Return to the North End as boat departs the island for the mainland at 2:00 pm.

-Elizabeth DuBose shares the history of Ossabaw indigo.
-Indigo expert Donna Hardy provides instruction on creating fresh-leaf dye vats and guides participants through the dyeing process.
+Elizabeth DuBose shares the history of Ossabaw indigo and provides instruction on creating fresh-leaf dye vats and guides participants through the dyeing process.